FormidableLabs/renature/docs/content/getting-started/controlling-animation-states.md

 ### Pausing and Resuming Animations

 If you want to pause and resume animations in relation to external events, `renature` allows for that as well using the same functions above from the Controller API, i.e. `controller.start` and `controller.stop`.
-Note that the example below uses a `ref` to capture the `stop` function returned by `controller.start` and make it available to `onStop`.

 ```js live=true
 import React from 'react';